loichyan/tmux-toggle-popup/README.md

   set exit-empty off
   set status off
 '
-# Escaping "\;" is required when binding key to multiple commands
+# Bind to multiple commands should be escaped,
 set -g @popup-on-init '
-  bind M-r display "some text" \\\; display "another text" '
+  bind -n M-1 display random\ text \\; display and\ more '
+# or quoted
+set -g @popup-on-init "
+  bind -n M-2 \"display 'random text' ; display 'and more'\" "
 ```

 ### `@popup-on-init`

 **Default**: `set exit-empty off \; set status off`

-**Description**: Tmux commands executed in the popup each time after it is opened.
+**Description**: tmux commands executed in the popup each time after it is opened.

 ### `@popup-before-open`

 **Default**: empty

-**Description**: Tmux commands executed in the caller each time before a popup is opened.
+**Description**: tmux commands executed in the caller each time before a popup is opened.

 ### `@popup-after-close`

 **Default**: empty

-**Description**: Tmux commands executed in the caller each time after a popup is closed.
+**Description**: tmux commands executed in the caller each time after a popup is closed.

 ## ⌨️ Keybindings